Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Synthetic Experiments

 When expert~$j$ is incorrect, its prediction is drawn uniformly from $[K]\setminus\{Y\}$.
 The nesting guarantees that adding experts never changes the Bayes action: expert~$0$ is always Bayes-best on~$D$, and classification is always best on~$D^c$.
 What grows with~$J$ is only the realized overlap $|\Jset(Y,M)|$.

 \paragraph{Bayes rule.} \emph{On~$D$:} defer to expert~$0$. \quad \emph{On~$D^c$:} classify. \quad This is invariant for all~$J$.

 \paragraph{Why each baseline degrades.} The propositions in Section~\ref{sec:mismatch} predict a different failure mechanism for each surrogate: \begin{itemize}[itemsep=3pt,topsep=3pt,leftmargin=*] \item \textbf{Add.~CE} (Proposition~\ref{prop:additive-gradient}).
 The gradient carries the factor $1{+}|\Jset|$, and the Hessian scales identically.
 With $J{=}24$ nested experts and high $\alpha$ values, a typical defer-region sample has $|\Jset|\!\approx\!18$, so each such sample is weighted~${\sim}19\times$ compared to a classify-region sample.
-The optimizer is pulled toward the already-easy high-overlap region, away from the classify-versus-defer boundary where errors are most costly. \item \textbf{PiCCE} (Proposition~\ref{prop:picce-starvation}).
+This gives high-overlap samples disproportionate gradient and curvature relative to samples near the classify-versus-defer boundary. \item \textbf{PiCCE} (Proposition~\ref{prop:picce-starvation}).
 Only the winning correct expert receives a negative gradient; all other correct experts receive the positive push $2q_{K+j}{>}0$.
-With $24$ nested experts, $23$ correct experts are suppressed on every shared-correct sample.
+With $24$ nested experts, as many as $23$ correct experts are suppressed on samples where all experts are correct, and in general $|\Jset|-1$ correct experts are suppressed whenever multiple experts are correct.
 The resulting winner-take-all lock-in concentrates all expert mass on whichever expert had the highest logit at initialization, preventing the model from learning the correct ranking $\alpha_0{>}\cdots{>}\alpha_{J-1}$. \item \textbf{A-SM} (Proposition~\ref{prop:asm-coupling}).
 The class-logit gradient contains the expert leakage term $-\pi_r\sum_j(\psi_j-t_j)$.
 When many experts are correct, the residuals $\psi_j{-}t_j$ accumulate, injecting noise into the class update.
 In a linear model, class and expert logits share the same parameters through the feature matrix, so this leakage directly corrupts the classify-versus-defer boundary. \item \textbf{OvA} (Appendix~\ref{app:proof-ova-bernoulli}).
 The $K$ independent sigmoid class heads are not coupled by a simplex constraint, so the class confidence $\max_k\sigma(g_k)$ can be miscalibrated.
-With $K{=}16$ uniform classes on~$D$, the class sigmoids should all output $\approx 1/16$, but the overlap of $16$ independent sigmoids around $0.5$ pushes $\max_k\sigma(g_k)$ above the true $\max_k\eta_k$, biasing the routing comparison toward classifying when it should defer. \item \textbf{Mao25} (Proposition~\ref{prop:mao25-setmass}).
+With $K{=}16$ uniform classes on~$D$, the population binary targets are $1/16$ for each class, but finite-sample and optimization errors are not constrained to preserve a simplex.
+The maximum over $16$ independently trained sigmoids can therefore be inflated relative to the true $\max_k\eta_k=1/16$, biasing the routing comparison toward classifying when it should defer. \item \textbf{Mao25} (Proposition~\ref{prop:mao25-setmass}).
 The gradient factor $(S_{\Sset}{-}1)$ is common to all acceptable actions, so the update cannot rank experts.
 Additionally, the MAE-like structure means $\sum_{i\in\Sset}-\partial\Phi/\partial a_i = S_\Sset(1{-}S_\Sset)\le 1/4$, so the total corrective signal is weak and vanishes as $S_\Sset\to 0$, creating slow convergence toward the defer region. \end{itemize}

 \paragraph{Result.} Table~\ref{tab:appendix-redundant-final} reports the retained $J{=}24$ point.
 The broader suite sweeps $J\in\{16,24,32\}$ (Table~\ref{tab:appendix-redundant-sweep}).